miszerihun/alx-zero_day/0x03-git/README.md

 Hi
-My readmn is up to date now
+My readme is up to date now